Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Insights into the nature and role of spin fluctuations

 \subsubsection{Which fluctuations dominate the metallic regime ?}

-Expression (\ref{eq:rate_FL}) also allows to understand an important observation made in Sec.~\ref{subsec:sf_comparison}, namely that in the metallic regime the spin fluctuations contributing to the self-energy are not dominated by the vicinity of the antiferromagnetic wave vector.
-Indeed, if the $\mathbf{q}$ integration was limited to $\mathbf{q}\simeq \mathbf{Q}$ in Eq.~(\ref{eq:rate_FL}), the correlation length would directly control the temperature dependence of $\mathrm{Im}\Sigma$.
-Since $\xi(T)$ was found to increase approximately exponentially in this regime, this would be inconsistent with metallic behaviour.
-For the latter to hold, it is crucial that all wave vectors contribute.
+Expression (\ref{eq:rate_FL}) also allows to understand an important observation made in Sec.~\ref{subsec:sf_comparison}, namely that in the metallic regime the spin fluctuations contributing to the self-energy are not dominated only by the vicinity of the antiferromagnetic wave vector.

 In order to further document and validate this point, we display in Fig.~\ref{fig:chi_compOZ} a comparison between the momentum dependence of the spin susceptibility as obtained in D$\Gamma$A and that of its Ornstein-Zernike fit (the latter privileges the vicinity of the antiferromagnetic wave vector).
 We see (left panel) that at $T=1/8$ which lies in the metallic regime, the OZ fit captures very poorly the momentum dependence of the susceptibility far from $\mathbf{Q}$.
-In particular, the OZ fit misses the increased weight that is visible in the D$\Gamma$A susceptibility along the diagonals.
-That weight comes from scattering parallel to the antiferromagnetic zone boundaries, as is apparent already in second-order perturbation theory \cite{Lemay2000}.
+In particular, the OZ fit misses the sizeable weight that is visible in the D$\Gamma$A susceptibility along the diagonals $(q_x,\pm q_x)$.
+That weight comes from scattering associated with nesting vectors parallel to the antiferromagnetic zone boundaries, as is apparent already in second-order perturbation theory \cite{Lemay2000}.
 In contrast, the OZ form is much more accurate at lower temperatures when $\xi$ has grown to larger values and the system is in the pseudogap regime (right panel): indeed, the physics of the pseudogap is dominated by antiferromagnetic fluctuations (Sec.~\ref{subsec:insights_pseudogap}).

 This is further documented in Fig.~\ref{fig:ratio_susceptibilities} which displays the ratio between the susceptibility integrated over a region of the order of $2\xi^{-1}$ around $\mathbf{Q}$ to its integral over the whole zone.
 It is seen that this ratio decreases as $T$ is lowered throughout the metallic regime, while it increases again in the pseudogap regime: hence a large fraction of the spectral weight is missed by focusing on the vicinity of $\mathbf{Q}$ in the metallic regime.
 Fig.~\ref{fig:ratio_susceptibilities} also shows that the OZ fit overestimates the relative spectral weight associated with the vicinity of the antiferromagnetic wave vector.